 - To comply with the law, CO alarms must be listed to comply with UL (Underwriters Laboratories) 2034 or CSA (Canadian Standards Association) 6.19 and installed in accordance with manufacturer’s instructions.

 - CO Alarms should be replaced every five (5) years in order to benefit from the latest technology and upgrades.
 Also the Carbon Monoxide sensors inside the alarm unit can wear out over time.

 - How many CO Alarms should I have in my home to best protect my family?
 The # of Levels multiplied by the # of bedrooms = (# of Alarms you should have)

 - Example: A two story home with a basement and three bedrooms should have six CO alarms.

 CO detectors should be tested regularly, and replaced every 5-10 years.

-In our previous post from Michael Krupski, EMS Chief at Armor Volunteer Fire Co., we emphasized the importance of regularly testing your smoke and CO detectors.
-He suggests “Check your packaging when purchasing a CO detector and it will contain an expiration date.
+Michael Krupski, EMS Chief at Armor Volunteer Fire Co., emphasizes the importance of regularly testing your smoke and CO detectors.
+He suggests "Check your packaging when purchasing a CO detector and it will contain an expiration date.
 The average life for a CO detector is 10 years, but can vary depending on the model you purchase.
 CO detectors that plug into your wall will have a battery backup in them, and it’s recommended that you change this battery twice a year.
-Personally, I change all my batteries the same time I switch my clocks for daylight savings time.”
+Personally, I change all my batteries the same time I switch my clocks for daylight savings time."

 The Amanda Hansen Foundation provides furnaces and CO detectors for families in need.